 - What is the smallest step size in terms of the image plane circle of confusion (CoC)?

-When you’re done reading this post, you won’t know the answer to all those questions, but you’ll find that more than half of them are answered, and you’ll have a clue that might help you guess about the others.
+When you’re done reading this post, you won’t know the answer to all those questions, but you’ll find that all but one are answered explicitly, and you’ll have enough information to be able to calculate the other one.

 I started out with my checkerboard ramp about 2 meters from the camera, with the Fuji 120 mm f/4 macro mounted.
 I lit the ramp with a single Wescott 1×2 foot panel in a Westcott softbox.